-An access door (A) is provided in the holding tank (see figure 33).
+An access door (A) (see Figure 31, page 21) is provided in the holding tank.
 This door is opened by loosening latches (B) and moving them outward to release door.

-FIGURE 33 - ACCESS DOOR IN HOLDING TANK
+FIGURE 31 - ACCESS DOOR IN HOLDING TANK

 WARNING: Keep clear of door when latches are moved.
-Beets inside loaded tank could cause door to open forcefully when latches are removed.
+Beets inside a loaded tank will forcefully push the door open.

-WHEEL ELEVATOR DRIVE SLIP CLUTCH
+WHEEL ELEVATOR ORIVE SLIP CLUTCH

-Prior to each seasons use, it is recommended to loosen the slip clutches - allow them to slip - then tension springs to proper setting.
+Prior to each seasons use, it is recommended to loosen the slip clutch - allow it to slip - then tension springs to proper setting.

-The wheel elevator is protected by a slip clutch (C) (see figure 22, page 18).
+The wheel elevator is protected by a slip clutch (C) (see Figure 21, page 17).
 The four (4) springs (D) set the tension of this clutch.
-The setting recommended is 2 3/8" actual length of springs.
+The setting recommended is 2-3/8" actual length of springs.
 Be sure all four (4) springs are the same length.
 Keep jaws free of grease.